ansak95/RUL_Prediction_Benchmarking/README.md

 ◦ Benchmark several Deep Learning approaches in terms of their performance, investigating in particular the variation of their performance when the amount of labeled data increases.

-The code used to generate datasets is detailed on the Jupyter Notebook ``GenerateSet.ipynb``, and the saved models with the training codes for the methods are available on the ``models`` directory.
+The saved models with the training codes for the methods are available on the ``models`` directory.

 # Acknowledgements